 NHS Continuing Healthcare

-This funding stream can cover all care costs if your spouse's primary need is health-related.
+This funding stream can cover all care home fees if your spouse's primary need is health-related.
 Assessment considers:

 - Complexity of health needs